-Global University presently offers three bachelor of arts (BA) degree programs: Bible and theology, Christian education, and intercultural studies.
+Global University presently offers three Bachelor of Arts (BA) degree programs: Bible and Theology, Christian Education, and Intercultural Studies.
 The BA in Bible and Theology is designed to provide the educational background needed by those preparing for pastoral or preaching ministry.
-The BA in Christian Education will prepare those expecting to minister in church-related instruction or in the administration of Christian education.
+The BA in Christian Education will prepare those expecting to minister in church-related instruction in the administration of Christian education.
 The BA in Intercultural Studies is designed for those who plan to serve as missionaries.
-This degree has a basic Bible and theology component with emphasis in cross-cultural communication and Christian missions.
+This degree has a basic Bible and theology component with an emphasis on cross-cultural communication and Christian missions.